MaximilianPi/IslandLDG/README.md

 tested: no absolute latitude variable, absolute latitude as a linear effect and absolute latitude as a spline.
 The biotic filter strength variable was always set as a linear effect.
-The other variables (distance, area, elevation range, prec, and a spatial variable to correct for autocorrelation were set as splines).
-We extracted the effect estimates (bars) and their confidence intervals (red error bars) for the original biotic filter strength variable (grey) and the corrected biotic filter strength variable (black).
+The other variables (distance, area, elevation range, precipitation, and a spatial variable to correct for autocorrelation were set as splines).
+We extracted the effect estimates (bars) and their confidence intervals (red error bars) for the biotic filter strength variable interpolated by Delavaux et al. 2024 (grey) and biotic filter strength variable interpolated by random forest (black).
 Stars mark significant effects.

 </div>